Wargame: Red Dragon: Campaigns

 The year is 1992.
 The Berlin Wall has fallen, and the Cold War has ended.
 However, concerned about the imminent dissolution of the Soviet Union, hardliners state a coup and arrest Gorbachev, Yeltsin, and several others.
 While the new junta cannot stop the Warsaw Pact from slipping away, they do violently reoccupy naval bases in the Baltic.
 Alone in Europe, the USSR turns to its last communist allies in China and North Korea, agreeing to secretly transfer advanced military equipment to both countries.
 The UN does not fail to notice the military buildup and the United Nations Command places ROK and U.S. troops on the DMZ on high alert, while the U.S. dispatches the Enterprise Carrier Strike Group to the region.
 However, as the Enterprise is approaching the Korean Peninsula, it is rocked by an unknown explosion, rendering her motionless as a Soviet naval squadron sails in her direction.
 At the same time, the DMZ erupts in fires from thousands of artillery shells, triggering the Second Korean War.

 In this campaign, the player is able to control units from all the available BLUFOR nations (United States, United Kingdom, France, West Germany, Canada, South Korea, Japan, and ANZAC).
-In addition, during the course of campaign, the player also required to capture Qingdao and Chongjin in order to stop China and Soviet Union respectively to reinforce the North Korean position.
+In addition, during the course of campaign, the player is also required to capture Qingdao and Chongjin in order to stop China and Soviet Union respectively to reinforce the North Korean position.